babylonlabs-io/networks/bbn-test-5/babylon-node/README.md

 mv genesis.json <path>/config/genesis.json #insert your --home <path>
 ```

->Note: Verify that the `chain-id` in the genesis file matches the one used in
+Additionally, verify that the `chain-id` in the genesis file matches the one used in
 your initialization command (`bbn-test-5`).
 This ensures your node connects
 to the correct network.

-## Sync Node
+## 3.Sync Node

-We are now ready to sync the node.
+We are now ready to sync the node, to this run the following command:

 ```shell
 babylond start --chain-id bbn-test-5 --home <path> --x-crisis-skip-assert-invariants
 ```

-Lets go through the flags of the above command:
+Parameters:

 - `start`: This is the command to start the Babylon node.
 - `--chain-id`: Specifies the ID of the blockchain network you're connecting to.
 - `--home`: Sets the directory for the node's data and configuration files and
-is dependant on where the files were generated for you from the initialization (e.g. `--home ./nodeDir`)
+   s dependant on where the files were generated for you from the initialization
+   (e.g. `--home ./nodeDir`)

-### Options for Syncing
+### 3.1 Options for Syncing
 <!-- TODO: update accordingly with the new sync method when available -->

-You have two options for syncing your node:
+Due to us moving to the next phase of the testnet, we will either need operators
+to sync from genesis or use a snapshot.

+You will see instructions below on how for both methods.

 1. **Sync through Network Peers**
    - Use the seed node configuration mentioned earlier in `config.toml`